 According to consultant Kathleen White, ExThera’s former V.P. and Chief Operating Officer, “The ExThera team did an extraordinary job designing, testing and obtaining regulatory approval for Seraph 100, while also gaining certification of its Quality Management System.
 I thank them, our consultants and our clinical collaborators for their hard work and dedication to this revolutionary product.”

-Based in Martinez, Calif., ExThera Medical is a privately held medical device company developing innovative, single-use blood filters capable of capturing and removing a broad range of bacteria, viruses, parasites, toxins or other harmful substances from whole blood.
-The company develops therapeutic products to treat patients in the field or hospital, and devices that can purify transfused blood prophylactically.
-Led by an accomplished management team with extensive experience in blood-contacting devices and biomaterials, the company has a well-protected set of patents and a growing body of data from independent laboratory studies, including testing within DARPA’s Dialysis-Like Therapeutics program.
-For more information, visit www.extheramedical.com.
+Based in the San Francisco Bay Area, and in Vaals, The Netherlands, ExThera is a privately held medical device company developing innovative, single-use blood filters capable of capturing a broad range of pathogens from whole blood.
+Seraph’s unique design, and its highly blood-compatible surface, first developed at Stockholm‘s Karolinska Institute [v], quickly reduce the concentration of drug-resistant anddrug-susceptible bacteria, viruses, fungi and sepsis mediators in blood continuously drawn from, and returned to the patient.
+ExThera develops therapeutic products to treat patients in the hospital, on the battlefield and during epidemics.
+Led by an accomplished management team with extensive experience in blood-contacting devices and biomaterials, the company has worldwide patent protection and a growing body of data from independent laboratory studies, including as best performer in DARPA’s Dialysis-Like Therapeutics program, and from its successful EU clinical trial.

 For more information, please visit www.extheramedical.com.